TrueBlocks/trueblocks-core/src/tools/ethQuote/README.md

 ## ethQuote

 The `ethQuote` tool provides Ethereum price data to various tools or for other purposes.
 Currently, `ethQuote` retrieves data using the Poloniex API.
 In future versions, we intend to add other sources of pricing data and provide a mechanism to specify an averaging calculate given multiple price sources.
-Ultimately, we hope Ethereum/fiat price data appears under consensus, but until that time, **QBlocks** uses `ethQuote`.
+Ultimately, we hope Ethereum/fiat price data appears under consensus, but until that time, **TrueBlocks** uses `ethQuote`.
 Powered, in part, by Poloniex<sup>&reg;<sup>
 #### Usage

 `Usage:`    ethQuote [-f|-p|-a|-e|-v|-h]